League Age and Division Information

 Divisions are configured on the "league age" of the players.
 The breakdown is as follows:

-Rookie Division: 5-8 year olds - coach pitch
+Rookie Division: New 4,5,6 year olds - tee and coach pitch

 Minors Division: 8-10 year olds - coach and player pitch